 Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

-where she pursued her artistic education earning a BFA w/ distinction.
-She attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee.
-She is a Herbert D. Ryman recipient and
+where she pursued her artistic education graduating with distinction.
+She attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee and is a Herbert D. Ryman recipient.

 She began designing at the studio of Robert Sabuda & Matthew Reinhart in Manhattan as a creative